General Exam Inquiries

 - Make sure you have an area/tripod for your mobile device to be propped up during the exam.
 The angle of the phone’s camera should be wide enough to see your screen and testing environment.

 - Create door signs to let family members or roommates know not to disturb you.

 - The following are permitted on your desk during the exam:

 - one (1) calculator (Casio FX 260)

-- one (1) pencil/pen and eraser in your test area.
+- one (1) whiteboard marker and eraser (a cloth is fine) in your test area.

 - a clear water bottle with labels removed.

 All items must be shown to the proctor at sign-in.
 The proctor will then observe the candidates destroying the paper at the end of the exam.

 - Prepare your mobile phone which will be used as a second camera during the exam.